pieterjanvc/mgs2amr/readme.txt

 Arguments [h|i|o|v]
  -h Read the help documentation
- -i The input file in fastq.gz format
+ -i The input file in fastq or fastq.gz format
- -o The folder to save the results.
-A subfolder will be created -t (optional) The location of the temp folder (files removed once completed).
+ -s (optional) The secondary input file in case of pair-end reads -o The folder to save the results.
+A subfolder will be created -n The name of the output subfolder and prefix for other filenames -t (optional) The location of the temp folder (files removed once completed).
-     Default = meta2amr/temp unless 'meta2amrTemp' is set in the settings file -v (optional) Default can be changed in the settingss file
+     Default = meta2amr/temp unless 'meta2amrTemp' is set in the settings file -v (optional) Default can be changed in the settings file
     0: Nothing is written to stdout
     1: General progress is posted to stdout
     2: All available details are posted to stdout

-Special case when resuming previous run
+Special case when resumiing an exisiting pipleline
- -r Provide only a previous runId (found in file called runId in temp folder).
+ -p Provide only a pipelineId (found in file called pipelineId in temp/output folder).
-     Only set if an error occured and you like to resume from a specific temp file All other parameters but verbose will be ignored
+     Use if an error occurred and you like to resume from a specific temp file All other parameters but verbose will be ignored

 -- END META2AMR.SH ---